 Used widely in toiletries as stabilizers, phthalates help to make products smooth and extend the life of fragrances.
 Phthalates are endocrine disruptors and have been associated with increased risks of miscarriage, reduced sperm count and prostate enlargement, cancer, insulin resistance in men, early onset puberty in girls, and liver and kidney damage in young children, among other undesirable effects on health (R, R, R).

-Dibutyl phthalate (DBP) is banned in cosmetics in the EU (it is recognized as an endocrine disruptor) and is also banned in some children’s products in Canada (R).
+Dibutyl phthalate (DBP) is banned in cosmetics in the European Union (it is recognized as an endocrine disruptor) and is also banned in some children’s products in Canada (R).
 DBP is absorbed through the skin and can enhance the adverse effects of other chemicals, including increasing the risk of genetic mutations (R, R).
 In the lab, DBP caused developmental defects, reduced sperm counts, and changes in the testes and prostate (R, R).
 DBP is also very toxic to aquatic organisms and under the Convention for the Protection of the Marine Environment of the North-East Atlantic, DBP is listed as a Chemical for Priority Action (R, R).
 Diethyl phthalate (DEP) is listed as a Priority and Toxic Pollutant under the U.S. Clean Water Act, because it can be toxic to wildlife and the environment (R).

 In the US, companies can use the term ‘fragrance’ or ‘parfum’ to hide all manner of sins.
 Designed to allow companies to protect trade secrets, this term is now a convenient catch-all for almost any chemical a company would rather not specify on the label.
 Typically, that means something synthetic and undesirable.

 ‘Fragrance’ could mean any mix of around 3000 chemicals, including those known to irritate skin and cause rashes as well as respiratory problems, headaches, and allergies (R).
-‘Fragrance’ has even been linked to endocrine disruption, neurotoxicity, and cancer (R, R).

 If a product is naturally perfumed, with orange essential oil or coconut oil, for example, most companies will list such ingredients.
 So, if you see the word ‘fragrance’ on a label, it’s probably best to avoid the product.
 And, don’t be lulled into a false sense of security by products that declare themselves to be ‘fragrance-free’ or ‘unscented’; some of these products may actually contain fragrance with a masking agent added that stops your brain from perceiving the odor (R).